cwrichardson/flurdymail/README.md

 things working.
 Enter CloudFormation.
-Now, with near-enough the click of a button, I can have a fully-functional testing environment set up where I can poke around with whatever changes I want to make, without disrupting my "production" servers.
+Now, with near-enough the click of a button, I can have a fully-functional testing environment set up where I can poke around with whatever changes I want to make, without disrupting my production servers.
 Then I can do something like a blue-green swap, and _voilà_.

 Plus, this was a good excuse to learn CloudFormation.